BradleyChatha/dcover/README.md

 # Overview

-dcover is a very shameless copycat of golang's `cover` tool.
+dcover is a very shameless copycat of golang's `cover` tool (in terms of its HTML output option).

 Given a directory of D coverage files (.lst), this tool will create a HTML file that visually shows which lines have been covered, and which have not.